robertmin1/Debugger/README.md

 # DEBUGGER
-The goal of the project is to enable our debugger print `A breakpoint has been hit` before our Word Generator Program prints a random string.
+The project's objective is to make our debugger print `A breakpoint has been hit` before our word generator program prints a random string.
+Rewriting registers and writing data to a specific address was done using `Ptrace.`

 # Building